codingconcepts/ripcord/README.md

 # ripcord
-An out-of-process monitor to protect your infrastructure during a DDOS attack
+A monitoring library to protect your infrastructure during a DOS attack.

+### Todo

+- [] Allow for in-process usage
+- [] Allow for out-of-process usage